alopatenko/LLMSearchRecommender/README.md

 - STaRK: Benchmarking LLM Retrieval on Textual and Relational Knowledge Bases, Apr 2024, [arxiv](https://arxiv.org/abs/2404.13207)
 - Report on the 1st Workshop on Large Language Model for Evaluation in Information Retrieval (LLM4Eval 2024) at SIGIR 2024, [SIGIR](https://dl.acm.org/doi/abs/10.1145/3722449.3722461)
 ### Evaluation of RAG
+and Question Answering
-and knowledge assistant and information seeking LLM based systems
+and knowledge assistants and information seeking LLM based systems
 - MMTEB: Massive Multilingual Text Embedding Benchmark, Feb 2025, [hugging face](https://huggingface.co/papers/2502.13595), [leaderboard](https://huggingface.co/spaces/mteb/leaderboard) Brief:  1043 languages in total, primarily in Bitext mining (text pairing), but also 255 in classification, 209 in clustering, and 142 in Retrieval., 550 tasks, anything from sentiment analysis, question-answering reranking, to long-document retrieval.
 17 domains, like legal, religious, programming, web, social, medical, blog, academic, etc. Across this collection of tasks, we subdivide into a lot of separate benchmarks, like MTEB(eng, v2), MTEB(Multilingual, v1), MTEB(Law, v1).
 Our new MTEB(eng, v2) is much smaller and faster than the original English MTEB, making submissions much cheaper and simpler. [from Tom Aarsen's linkedin](https://www.linkedin.com/feed/update/urn:li:activity:7298723379514155008/)
 - MTRAG: A Multi-Turn Conversational Benchmark for Evaluating Retrieval-Augmented Generation Systems, Jan 2025, [arxiv](https://arxiv.org/abs/2501.03468)
 - RAD-Bench: Evaluating Large Language Models Capabilities in Retrieval Augmented Dialogues, Sep 2024, [arrxiv](https://arxiv.org/abs/2409.12558)